In just six years, Youth Forward has built considerable change-making capacity and won significant victories for children, youth and families.

 Sacramento

-Youth Forward is leading efforts to promote youth mental wellness on four high school campuses in South Sacramento: Hiram Johnson, Luther Burbank, American Legion and Rosemont.
+Youth Forward is leading efforts to promote youth mental wellness on three high school campuses in South Sacramento: Hiram Johnson, Luther Burbank, and Rosemont.
 Through our work, we are touching hundreds of young people each school year as we create safe spaces on campus in which young people can share their experiences and can learn mental wellness practices from young adults who share their life experiences and racial/cultural backgrounds.
 In addition to directly working with youth on these campuses, we are working to shape local mental health policy through advocacy efforts with Sacramento County Behavioral Health, the Sacramento County Office of Education and the Cal Health and Human Services Agency.

 In 2018, through work with community-based partners, Code for America, the District Attorney and Councilmember Jay Schenirer, we were successful in helping about 6,000 people with past convictions for marijuana crimes to have their records cleared or reduced.
 During the War on Drugs, thousands of people were arrested and many went to prison just for marijuana possession or sale.
 The War on Drugs not only affected adults but created trauma in the lives of children who lost their parents and family members to prison.